Koushikphy/CheatSheets/Linux/compression.md

 #or
 gzip -kvr -6 <directory>
 ```
-`-k` : is to keep the original file after genereting the compressed one, by defualt it removes the original file.
+`-k` : is to keep the original file after generating the compressed one, by default it removes the original file.
 `-v` is for `verbose`.
 `-6` is the (default) compression level, available number are from 1 to 9, 1 being the fastest and 9 meaning the best/slowest compression.
 For directory `-r` flag is used for recursive compression.